EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Methods

 \section{Methods}

-Given a set of images $\mathcal{I}=\{I_{1}, ..., I_{n}\}$, we aim to optimize a representation to efficiently synthesize novel views and generate accurate mesh at interactive frame rates.
+Given a set of images $\mathcal{I}=\{I_{1}, ..., I_{n}\}$, we aim to optimize a representation to efficiently generate accurate mesh and support synthesizing novel views at interactive frame rates.
 To this end, we design a two-stage differentiable framework that requires much less computation and disk storage so as to make it compatible with mobile devices.
 As shown in Fig.~\ref{pipeline}, we first utilize a surface-based model $\mathcal{S}$ to reconstruct an accurate geometry (\ref{geo_init}).
 In the second stage, we rasterize the initial mesh and introduce a view-aware encoding $L$ to embed the view-dependent information into an implicit texture $f$ (\ref{lighting}).
 Finally, we jointly optimize the implicit texture $f$ and a neural shader, \ie, a lightweight MLP, which takes the view-embedded implicit feature $f_l$ as input and directly outputs the rendered images $\hat{I}$ (\ref{shader}).